NEW SOLUTIONS

 A DEEPER LOOK AT OUR RESULTS

-A scanning electron microscope (SEM) image of this nickel material before & after displays the substantial increase in surface area & emissivity via nanostructures.
+A scanning electron microscope (SEM) image of this nickel material before & after ultrafast laser surface structuring displays the substantial increase in surface area and ultimately emissivity via micro- and nanostructures.

-This can complement, augment and possibly eliminate conventional conduction & convection cooling methods involving fans or fluids, while increasing energy density.
+These engineered structures can complement, augment and possibly eliminate conventional conduction & convection cooling flows with enhanced heat dissipation.

-Infrared imaging shows a brighter, machined microprocessor after femtosecond laser machining, where its temperature is 10 degrees hotter, as it’s emitting more thermal radiation AWAY from the microprocessor.
+Infrared imaging shows a brighter, machined microprocessor after ULSS, where the temperature is 10 degrees hotter, as it’s emitting more thermal radiation AWAY from the microchip enclosure.

-• Vaporize matter without generating heat on novel materials and products from metals, glass, ceramics, and complex compounds
+• Laser-structure matter without generating heat on novel materials and products from metals, ceramics, and complex polymers

-• Eliminate chemical processes that create environmental problems during the machining process or as part of a waste stream
+• Eliminate chemical processes that create environmental problems during the machining process and minimize your waste stream

-We can provide a customized thermal management solution for your components for both here on Earth and in space.
+We can provide a customized thermal management solution for your components in extreme temperature environments.